 Storing Deviled Eggs

+Preparing for a party?
 These can be made ahead of time and stored until serving.
-They will keep well in the refrigerator 3-4 days.
+Preferably, make them the day before.
+However, the deviled eggs will keep well in the refrigerator 3-4 days.